steveculshaw/brindlewoodbay/README.md

 After a night of drinking, next morning ...

-Winnie found an envelope with a plectrum inside. <br>
+Krystal found an envelope with a plectrum inside. <br>
 Clue:  It has a design on it, which matches a guitar being played by Madison **[Scarecrow Maven Move]**

 #### 21st July